Russians are the most mysterious People & Russia is the most secretive country in the world.

 Get there — station ” Kropotkinskaya”.

-Be sure to hang out here.
-Here is a special rave atmosphere.
-By the way, the factory Red October moved and releases the famous Russian candy, you can find it at supermarkets.
+Be sure to hang out there.
+There is a special rave atmosphere.
+By the way, the factory Red October moved and releases the famous Russian candy, you can find it in all supermarkets.
 The most famous and delicious “Bear Bruin”, “Alenka”, “Tales of Pushkin”, “Crayfish”, “Little Red Riding Hood”

 Location: Bersenevskaya naberezhnaya 6.

 Ostozhenka Street.
 After visiting the temple i recommend to take walk on the street Ostozhenka, the most expensive street in Moscow.
 Between the lanes in this street there are many embassies and the most expensive mansions in Moscow.